alberthun/legacy-sense-docs/guides/003-rules/001-api-guide.md

 ```

 ## Conditions
-Conditions are composed of one or more predicates.
-Predicates can be joined with boolean operators to form a logical expression that can be evaluated.
+Conditions for the rule are specified either using the advanced, free-form style, or using a more simple, structured format of the **conditionsObject**.
+Rules created with conditionsObjects will automatically be translated into their free-form condition.
+Conditions are composed of one or more items joined with boolean operators to form a logical expression that can be evaluated.

 ### Operators

 #### "and"

 Description:
-	This is a boolean operator for the conditionsObject that allows you to combine other predicates with "AND" semantics.
-All predicates combined with "AND" must evaluate to true for the condition to be met.
+	This is a boolean operator for the conditionsObject that allows you to combine other items with "AND" semantics.
+All items combined with "AND" must evaluate to true for the condition to be met.

-> The following example checks if the device is inside a landmark AND traveling at a specifci velocity
+> The following example checks if the device is inside a landmark AND traveling at a specific velocity

 Example:
 ```json